Smoothly Interpolating a Set of Data

 This Demonstration lets you compare piecewise quadratic interpolation with a little-known variation of it that always gives a smooth interpolation function.
-This means that derivatives of all orders exist for this function.
+This means that for this function derivatives of all orders exist.
 Smoothness is achieved by joining neighboring quadratic interpolation polynomials by means of a smooth sigmoid function that depends on a positive parameter .
-This sigmoid is given by a surprisingly simple formula:
+This sigmoid is given by a surprisingly simple formula:[more]

 The checkbox allows you to toggle between smooth interpolation and piecewise quadratic interpolation.
-Locator points can be shifted, deleted, or added.
+The Locator points can be shifted, deleted, or new points can be created.
 This allows you to test a variety of interpolation situations.
 The sigmoid function is always shown below the graphical representation of the interpolated function.
-Pale colors in this representation indicate that the function presently runs idle since the smooth interpolation mechanism is not selected using the checkbox.
-The parameter always has the value that is selected by the slider.
-Varying can be seen to change the curve σ considerably, but it rarely has much affect on the interpolation.
+Pale colors in this representation indicate that the function presently runs idle since the interpolation mechanism is not selected as smooth in the checkbox.
+The parameter s has always the value which is selected by the slider.
+Variation of s can be seen to change the curve σ considerably but rarely has much effect on the interpolation.[less]

-Snapshot 1: Piecewise quadratic interpolation, as implemented here by the Mathematica function Interpolation, may result in kinks.
+Snapshot 1: piecewise quadratic interpolation, as implemented here by the Mathematica function Interpolation may result in kinks

 Snapshots 3 and 4 show the lowest considered value and the largest considered value of the sigmoid's steepness parameter in action.
-The preferred value 0.81 (more precisely 0.810747) of this parameter minimizes the integral of the square of the second derivative (i.e. total kinetic energy in a quantum analogy) of the sigmoid.
+The preferred value 0.81 (more precisely 0.810747) of this parameter minimizes the integral of the square of the second derivative (i.e. the total kinetic energy in a quantum analogy) of the sigmoid.

 The proposed sigmoid function is remarkable since it is smooth and nevertheless grows from 0 to 1 in a compact interval (which here is [0,1]).
 Therefore, it can conveniently replace the nonsmooth sigmoids in fuzzy logic and in wavelets.